mug3njutsu/CTFwriteups/shehacks-2021/kernel_padding.md

 ![image_info](./files/offset.png)

-You can see the start of padding selected in the first image and displayed on the second image.
+You can see the start of padding selected in the first image and its offset displayed on the second image.
 And that was our flag.

 ## Takeaways